MaSteinberg/aggregate/docs/rdf-template-development.md

 ```
 **Don't rely on the form-designer to add the namespaces that you need!**.
 The form-designer is only responsible for adding **additional** namespaces for semantic information that he provides during form design.

+#### toplevel.ttl.mustache
+This file is responsible for defining any RDF statements on the top level of the exportable dataset.
+This template is rendered exactly once for a given export process.
+The model provides access to metadata about the form and the dataset.
+The following fields are exposed:
++ *toplevelEntityIdentifier* - **String** - Can be used as a unique identifier for the top level of the resulting RDF file.
++ *formId* - **String** - Unique identifier of the form used for data collection.
++ *formName* - **String** - Name of the form used for data collection.
+Not necessarily unique.
+Might be empty.
++ *formDescription* - **String** - Description of the form used for data collection.
+Might be empty.
++ *formCreationDate* - **String** - DateTime of the form's creation.
+Format: yyyy-MM-dd HH:mm:ss.fff
++ *formCreationUser* - **String** - Name of the user who designed the form.
++ *lastUpdate* - **String** - DateTime of the form's latest update.
+Format: yyyy-MM-dd HH:mm:ss.fff
++ *formVersion* - **String** - Name of the form's latest version.
+Might be empty.

+This template file would usually contain triples that define one or more resources that the other template files can reference.
+The fields exposed by the model can then be attached to these resources.
+Alternatively the template file may be left empty if there is no need for such top level resources.